Security guard arrested in Costa Rica as family of missing Florida woman to ID body found

 Stefaniak, of Hallandale Beach in Broward County, has not been heard from since Nov.
 27, the day before she was to return home after celebrating her 36th birthday on the trip with her sister-in-law.

-Stefaniak's father arrived in Costa Rica late Monday night and initially tried to view the body earlier Tuesday but was told he could not see it yet, according to family spokesperson Bugra Demirel.

-Investigators using cadaver dogs found a body Monday partially buried in plastic bags near the Airbnb where Stefaniak stayed.
-The body is as yet unidentified but authorities said Monday it appeared to be that of a woman.
+Investigators using cadaver dogs found a body Monday partially buried in plastic bags near the Airbnb.Espinoza said Tuesday it seems to be Stefaniak's body, but that authorities must still compare fingerprints, which is being coordinated with the FBI.

-She had dropped off her sister-in-law at an airport in San Jose earlier in the day and toured the city with an Uber driver on Nov.
+Stefaniak had dropped off her sister-in-law at an airport in San Jose earlier in the day on Nov.
+27 and toured the city with an Uber driver on Nov.
 27, She then returned to her rental and texted a friend via WhatsApp that it was raining and the power in the Airbnb went out.

 "Super sketchy," she wrote in the message.